kejar31/VoronMods/CB-C2/Readme.md

 Note: This is a Beta and has not been tested all wired up just yet (AKA and work in progress) Things are subject to

+NOTICE: getting reports that the molex connector on ebb36 v 1.1 is in a different location that v1 which is what this mount was designed with...
+I will look into resolving this, this weekend if I have time.
 ---------------------------------------------------------------------------------------